telephone

 the terminal shows a summary of the changes then goes back to the command line.

-I can pass an integer from a test to a function.
+I can pass a list as input to a function.

 RED: make it fail